Iceshades/ST3-MKB-color-scheme/README.md

-# Credits for the MKB-Syntax-Highlighting: KeeMeng (aka TKM)
+# Credits for the MKB-Syntax-Highlighting: KeeMeng
+Additional contributors to the project can be found in the MKB-Syntax-Highlighting repository. (link below)

 # Useful Links: